 Alexandra is passionate about yoga and is also a nutritionist with focus on healthy living and longevity.

 Companion.
 Sensitive.
 Strong.

 Robin is a born and raised Yooper.
 Her formal practice extends back over a decade and she earned her 200-hour yoga teacher certification from the Yoga Maya Center in 2019.
 She graduated on the Dean's list from Michigan Technological University with a Bachelor’s of Science in psychology.

 Robin loves dance and all things movement.
 When she's not stretching or dancing, she's playing with her kids, fur babies, and husband.

-Her classes are informative, inspiring, and comfortably paced.
+Her classes are meaningful, deep, and healing.

 Alexis is a passionate explorer on the path of yoga.
 Her teaching style is motivated by her longing to serve as a healer and to uplift her community.
 She sees her classes as an opportunity to create a sacred space while facilitating mental, spiritual, and physical well being.
 Alexis earned her 200 hour registered yoga teacher certification in 2018 from Empower Yoga Studio in Northville Michigan and just completed a Yoga Nidra teacher training with Yen Yoga in Traverse City.
 She holds a Bachelor's degree in Environmental Science & Sustainability from Michigan State University and is currently pursuing her Master's degree in Environmental & Energy Policy from Michigan Technological University